IsvaraIsvara

 The metrics are grouped into 2:

-We cover why we need both dimensions in Private Cloud Operations book.
+We cover why we need both dimensions in Part 1 Chapter 2 Performance Management.

 The metrics are using the 20-second peak so it does not miss short bursts.
 The limitation of this metric is outlier.
 A large cluster with thousands of VMs can easily have 1 VM having contention due to limit.
 One way to minimize the false positive is to set a higher threshold.

-For the breadth, we use average.
-Ideally, we use 75th percentile instead of average.
+For the breadth, we use 90th percentile instead of average.
 Average tends to be too late.
 On the other than, 95th percentile suffers from cluster imbalance.
-I’ve adjusted the threshold downward since I’m using average.

 In a cluster with many hosts, there can be imbalance.
 It is not possible to aggregate at the host level first.
 This 2-level aggregation can result in suboptimal number.
 The drilling down to specific host can be facilitated with the host level metric.